geothds/Journey-planning/README.md

 # Journey-planning
-Πολυτροπικός σχεδιασμός ταξιδίου στη Θεσσαλία

-Τυπική πολυτροπική διαδρομή στην πόλη της Λάρισας:
+Multimodal journey planning in region of Thessaly, Greece

+Typical multimodal route in the city of Larisa:
-• Πεζοπορία
+• Walking
-• 14 γραμμές αστικών λεωφορείων
+• 14 bus lines
-• 35 έως 60 στάσεις ανά γραμμή
+• 35 to 60 stops per line
-• Τα δρομολόγια ανά γραμμή ανάλογα με την περιοχή που καλύπτουν κυμαίνονται σε 10 εώς 110 ημερησίως
-• Μέγιστη διάρκεια πεζοπορίας αυτή μεταξύ των 2 πιο μακρινών διαδοχικών στάσεων ενός μέσου
-Δεδομένα του ταξιδιού:
-• Η τοποθεσία των στάσεων
-• Οι διαδρομές που ακολουθούν τα αστικά λεωφορεία
-• Οι χρόνοι άφιξης σε κάθε στάση
-• Ο μέγιστος χρόνος πεζοπορίας
+• Routes per line vary with the spanning area from 10 to 110 daily
+• Max walking duration is the one between furthest consecutive stops of a transport mode Journey data:
+• Stops location
+• Bus routes
+• Time arrival in every stop
+• Max walking time
-• Σημεία εκκίνησης/προορισμού
+• Start/End points

-Στο παράδειγμά μας, σκοπός είναι να πάμε από το σημείο Α στο σημείο Β ελαχιστοποιώντας ένα κριτήριο (κόστος, χρόνος, απόσταση)
+In our example, our purpose is to travel from point Α to point Β minimizing a criterion (time, distance, cost)